Beyond the Contact: Discovering Comprehensive Affordance for 3D Objects from Pre-trained 2D Diffusion Models: Limitations Future Works

-\textbf{Low Granularity.} Our primitive representation returns pointwise normal distribution, which consumes large memory when the resolution of human and object mesh is high; enforcing the method to downsample the human and object mesh (refer to Sec.~\ref{sec:primitiverepresentation}).
-Such limits in resolution may cause a lack of details, especially when modeling interactions with dexterous objects.
-It is worth exploring the use of implicit 3D representation for human and object surfaces (e.g., SDF~\cite{oleynikova2016signeddistancefields}, DMTet~\cite{shen2021dmtet}), as such representations model the continuous surface as function.
+\textbf{Large Memory Consumption.} ComA returns distributions for each pair of human and object points, which leads to large memory consumption when the resolution of human and object mesh is high; forcing us to downsample the human and object mesh.
+The limited resolution may cause the representation to lack details, especially when modeling interactions with dexterous objects.
+It is worth exploring the use of implicit 3D representation for human and object surfaces (\emph{e.g.}, SDF~\cite{oleynikova2016signeddistancefields}, DMTet~\cite{shen2021dmtet}), as such representations model the continuous surface as function.

-\textbf{Modelling Dexterous Interactions.} Besides the limits due to low granularity, the limits in the diffusion model and 3D human prediction model also hinder modeling dexterous interactions (e.g., cup).
-For example, the diffusion model may struggle to generate high-quality hands when generating humans.
-For future research, employing diffusion models specifically trained on hand images to generate hand images, and using close-view (toward hand) cameras could be beneficial.